Boucheron: Collections

-In 2006 "Exquises Confidences" is launched, and a year later "Fleurs Fatales" high jewellery collection makes its debut.
+In 2006 "Exquises Confidences" is launched, and a year later "Fleurs Fatales" high jewelry collection makes its debut.

-In 2010, Boucheron unveiled a colorful jewellery range to enhance its "Cinna Pampilles" collection.
+In 2010, Boucheron unveiled a colorful jewelry range to enhance its "Cinna Pampilles" collection.

 In 2011, the "Cabinet of Curiosities" line was launched.

 Collaborations

 In 1996 Boucheron collaborated with Waterman Paris to produce the limited edition, Edson signe Boucheron.
 The nib was made of 18K solid gold with the body of the pen being of a blue translucent Resin.
 The retail price was €2000 / $2700 / £1700 and limited to only 3471 pieces (this number is the sum of the years of foundation of Waterman, 1883, and Boucheron, 1858).
 The pen remains one of the most sought after pieces within the fine writing category.

 In 2006, Boucheron and Alexander McQueen collaborated to create a limited-edition Novak bag that incorporates the snake motif of Boucheron's Trouble line.

 The beginning of a collaboration between Boucheron and Swiss watchmaker Girard-Perregaux started a year later in 2007, amongst which feature the LadyHawk Tourbillon and the limited Boucheron tribute watch.

 In 2010, Boucheron and MB&F launched the HM3 JwlryMachine timepiece.